kens-visuals/loopstudios-landing-page/README.md

-# Frontend Mentor - PROJECT NAME solution
+# Frontend Mentor - Loopstudios Landing Page Solution

-This is a solution to the [PROJECT NAME Challenge on Frontend Mentor](PROJECT LINK).
+This is a solution to the [Loopstudios Landing Page Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/loopstudios-landing-page-N88J5Onjw).

 ## Table of contents